 - Having a positive family history increases your risk from these small changes even more.
-For the above-mentioned 62-year-old; his risk increases again by an additional 35% if he has a positive family history.
+For example, for the 62-year-old mentioned above, his risk increases again by an additional 35% if he has a positive family history.

-- Considering only a single PSA, and Age is insightful but not indicative.
-An analysis by our Artificial Intelligence and doctors can go much deeper, more accurately.
+- Considering only a single PSA and Age is insightful but not indicative.
+An analysis by our Artificial Intelligence and doctors can go significantly deeper and more accurately.
 If you would like to have your results reviewed, please click here to determine your eligibility.

 To answer this question, we need to understand two things:

-Firstly, knowing the age, family history status (one or more direct blood relative with a positive diagnosis), and the results of a recent PSA test, what is the patient’s risk?
+- Knowing the Age, family history status (one or more direct blood relatives with a positive diagnosis), and the results of a recent PSA test, what is the patient's risk?

 Before discussing the findings, we would like to clarify:

-There are several reasons why someone’s PSA might be higher or lower than a certain level.
+There are several reasons why someone's PSA might be higher or lower than a certain level.
 Some are benign reasons; some are serious reasons.
-To uncover the truth requires proper testing protocols such as ours at Maxwell Plus.
+Uncovering the truth requires proper testing protocols such as ours at Maxwell Plus.

 A single PSA test is rarely enough to form a conclusive opinion; therefore, our members have blood tests and MRIs before discussing biopsies.
 Our view is that if a result places someone in a higher risk category, we recommend further testing to provide more information.
-The next step should rarely be a biopsy if your PSA is elevated.
+If your PSA is elevated, the next step should rarely be a biopsy.

 To begin with, we need to define risk.
-In this situation, we define risk as the chance of a positive diagnosis of cancer in the next 12 months.
-Refer to the section below Notes on Data for more information
+In this situation, we define risk as "the chance of a positive diagnosis of clinically significant cancer in the next 12 months."
+Refer to the section below Notes on Data for more information.

 Our first step in the investigation was to look at the proportion of men whose biopsy returned positive results.
 By determining the percentage of men in this cell with a positive biopsy, we can begin to assess each cell's risk.

-The number of men used in this category does not match the total men is because we removed cells that had less than 75 people in it.
+The number of men used in this category does not match the total men because we removed the cells with less than 75 people.

-The exciting part of this analysis is not the specific value of the cell but rather how much a man’s risk changes with slight changes to either their age or PSA levels.
+The interesting part of this analysis is not the specific value of the cell but rather how much a man's risk changes with slight alterations to either their Age or PSA levels.

-Here is an example of changes in risk as PSA and age raise.
-Take three different men, two that are 62 years old, one that is 67 years old.
-All with no Family History.
+Here is an example of changes in risk as PSA and age rise.
+Take three different men, two that are 62 years old, one that is 67 years old - all with no Family History.

-Three similar men, now let’s compare their risk of being diagnosed with prostate cancer in the next 3 months.
-By look at their risk according to the value of their cell, we can see the have markedly different risks.
+Now, let's compare their risk of being diagnosed with prostate cancer in the next 12 months.
+By looking at their risk according to the value of their cell, we can see they have markedly different risks.

-What is astounding here is that John’s risk is more than 2x higher than Fred’s.
-On top of this, Bob’s risk is nearly double John’s again.
-Small changes in age and PSA levels, large increases in risk.
+What is astounding here is that John's risk is more than 2x higher than Fred's.
+On top of this, Bob's risk is nearly double John's again.
+These findings reaffirm the notion - small changes in Age and PSA levels equal significant increases in risk.

 What about Family History?

-What if these three men were exactly the same, but now they all had a family history?
-Once again, we see quite a significant increase in risk.
+What if these three men were the same, but now they all had a family history?
+Then, once again, we see quite a significant increase in risk.